Amarabright/Sales-Performance-Analysis/README.md

 ## Introduction

 This is an analysis of the Sales performance of AdventureWorksDW.
 It is done by analyzing data from different schemas on the AdventureWorks DWdatabase.
-I anlyzed data from dim_customers table, dim_date table, dim_product table, dim_territory sales and fact_internet sales table.
+I analysed data from dim_customers table, dim_date table, dim_product table, dim_territory sales and fact_internet sales table.
 I used SQL to query the data from the database and imported into PowerBI where the actual analysis was carried out.

 **_Disclaimer_** This is not a real company as we know that adventure works DW database is compiled by Microsoft for learning purposes.